Entity Resolution and Data Linkage: Connecting the Dots Across Databases

 Step 3: Blocking

-Blocking partitions records into groups that share a common attribute value (the blocking key), so that only records within the same block are compared.
-A blocking key of “first three characters of last name + ZIP code” reduces a 25 trillion comparison space to a manageable fraction.
-The trade-off is coverage: overly restrictive blocking keys miss matches where the blocking attribute itself contains errors.
-Advanced strategies like sorted neighborhood, canopy clustering, and LSH (locality-sensitive hashing) use multiple overlapping blocking keys to increase recall without sacrificing performance.
+Blocking partitions records into groups that share a blocking-key value, so only records in the same block are compared, which turns a 25 trillion comparison space into a manageable fraction.
+The trade-off is coverage, since overly restrictive keys miss matches where the blocking attribute itself has errors.
+Sorted neighborhood, canopy clustering, and locality-sensitive hashing use multiple overlapping keys to raise recall without sacrificing performance.

 Step 5: Classification